autogluon/autogluon/docs/tutorials/multimodal/index.rst

       :title: CLIP in AutoMM - Zero-Shot Image Classification
       :link: clip_zeroshot.html

-      How to Use CLIP for Zero-Shot Image Classification.
+      How to use CLIP for zero-shot image classification.

    .. card::
       :title: Customize AutoMM